Eagle Scout makes blankets for veterans home residents

 On Feb.
-1, Smith, of Chubbuck, joined a larger-than-expected group of friends, family and ward members at the Tyhee Stake Center in making about 60 blankets, which the Century High School student will then donate to the veterans home for the use of the residents.
+1 the Chubbuck resident joined a larger-than-expected group of friends, family and ward members at the Tyhee Stake Center in making about 60 blankets, which the Century High School student will then donate to the veterans home for the use of the residents.

 “I wanted my project to be something that meant something to me personally, but was also feasible,” Smith said.